-Any cost that is not described as an eligible cost under this section is not an eligible cost of providing supportive services using Continuum of Care program funds.
+Any cost that is not described as an eligible cost under this section is NOT an eligible cost of providing supportive services using Continuum of Care program funds.
+In addition, providers should refer to the Eligible Costs Intro to verify their costs are reasonable, allowable and approved, documented, allocable, and reimbursable (RADAR).